Collection of County Recordation Taxes in Talbot County, Maryland

 The Talbot County Finance Office is located at 11 N. Washington Street, Suite 9, Easton, MD 21601.
 Our hours of operation are Monday through Friday 8:00 am – 4:30 pm.
+The Recordation Tax Clerk is available Monday through Friday from 8:00 am to 12 noon, and from 1:00 pm to 4:30 pm.
 Documents received after 4:00 pm will be processed on the following business day.

 The current rate for County Recordation Taxes will remain at $6.00 per $500.00 of consideration (rounded up to the nearest $500.00).

 - All payments for recordation taxes must be sent in a separate check made payable to "Talbot County, Maryland."

 - Checks submitted to our office for payment of Recordation Taxes which are made payable to the Clerk of the Circuit Court will be returned for correction.
 Please be aware that this will delay recording.

 - If you have concerns regarding any recordation tax issues, you may request a preview of the documents prior to submission, simply fax mail or email your request.
 Please note that we will refrain from commenting on any issue prior to viewing the documents.